Disclosure Requirements - Slovenia

 Applicable to shareholders with positions in companies where:

 - Beneficial owners are required to report the crossing of a threshold in voting rights to the Securities Market Agency (SMA) and to the issuer within the fourth trading day.

 - Shareholders’ voting rights in the company reach, exceed or fall below the 5%, 10%, 15%, 20%, 25%, 33⅓%, 50% and 75% thresholds.

-For across-over 33⅓% of the voting rights in a company takeover bid is necessary.
+For a cross-over one third of the voting rights in a company takeover bid is necessary.